-The Stoichiometric Mixture is one of the types of air-fuel mixture that has a mixture figure of 15:1.
+The Stoichiometric Mixture has a mixture figure of 15:1.
 It does mean that the engine consumes 15 parts of Air and 1 part of Fuel (petrol) for its starting.
 The stoichiometry mixture is the mixture that requires a normal speed of bike or motorcycle.

 We can even prescribe the explain that if an engine requires to run at the economy stage then the throttle valve will allow the air-fuel mixture of around 15:1.

 - Four Stroke Engine, Process, Working, Advantages, and Applications

 - Two Stroke Engine, Process, Working, Advantages, and Applications